oakes/java-assignments/curriculum/week5.md

     * `testEvents`
   * Add `selectEvents` to `/` route
   * Create POST route for `/create-event`
-  * Use a disabled `input` field to display the date of each event
   * Support changing the display order
     * Modify `selectEvents` to take `boolean isAscending` and use `String.format` to inject `ASC` or `DESC`
       * Create an overloaded version of `selectEvents` that keeps one argument